CIS565-Fall-2014/Project6-DeferredShader/README.md

 -------------------------------------------------------------------------------
 PERFORMANCE EVALUATION
 -------------------------------------------------------------------------------
-Always 60fps steady using "suzanne" model.
+Always 60fps steady using "suzanne" model. (on GTX780 and GT650M)

 ACKNOWLEDGEMENTS
 ---